What is ISO 28000:2007 Supply Chain Security Management System?

 - The standard promotes risk management as a central component of effective management and allows organizations to stimulate their processes within supply chain management.

-- It provides an unambiguous demonstration that an organization takes not only its security seriously but also the security of goods its customers expect it to protect.
+- ISO 28000 provides an unambiguous demonstration that an organization takes its security seriously and its customers expect it to protect the security of goods.

 - Companies that embrace this standard will stand to benefit from a clear and cut competitive advantage over their competitors through the clear demonstration of their commitment to security matters the most.